Are Weighted Hula Hoops Really That Effective?

-If you’re bored with your everyday gym routine or looking for more joyful ways to work out, you may just want to give hula hooping a shot.
-POPSUGAR asked hoop instructors and trainers to break down the benefits of hula hooping (including with a weighted hula hoop), explain whether or not weight hula hoops work, and provide a few tips for getting started.
+If you’re bored with your everyday gym routine, you may just want to give hula hooping a shot.
+POPSUGAR asked hoop instructors and trainers to break down the benefits of hula hooping (including with a weighted hoop) and provide a few tips for getting started.

 Why Is Hula Hooping a Good Workout?

 Sure, hula hooping is fun – but if you haven’t done it since you were a kid, you may forget just how challenging it can actually be.
-Here, experts break down the benefits of hula hooping.
+Here, experts break down the benefits of this childhood pastime.

 1. It builds core and lower-body strength.